 This breed loves participation in agility and obedience trials, backpacking, weight-pulling, recreational or competitive sledding, and also skijoring.

 Also, exercise is urgent for them as in lack of exercise, this dog turns destructive.

 Early socialization, puppy training, and obedience training are necessary to prevent this dog from becoming pushy with kids and other pets.
 Also in the absence of training, there are more chances of this dog becoming dominant and they do not respect their owners.

 They are intelligent but also sometimes stubborn.
 But proper and regular training will result in a devoted, trustworthy companion.

-They are considered as a healthy dog but still, some diseases run in their line.
-Before selecting a pet, you should screen that for conditions like hip dysplasia, elbow dysplasia, chondrodysplasia (Dwarfism) and thrombopenia.
+They are considered healthy dogs but still, some diseases run in their line.
+Before selecting a pet, you should screen that for conditions like hip dysplasia, elbow dysplasia, chondrodysplasia (Dwarfism), and thrombopenia.

 Also, this breed is more prone to inherited polyneuropathy and day blindness.
 You should regularly check their ears for foul odor and any infection.
 Regular brushing of teeth is also essential.

 The Alaskan malamute price in India varies from the ranges of ₹65,000 to ₹85,000.
 But Sometimes the Alaskan malamute price might get lower or higher depending on the breeder.